How much do patios cost?Get a free quote now

-By estimate, the cost of laying a patio in the UK ranges from £1,300 to £1,750, including the materials and the labour cost.
+By estimate, the cost of laying a patio ranges from $3,500 to $8,500, including the materials and the labour cost.
 So even if the home you grew up with or the home you bought with your hard-earned cash has no patio yet, now’s a good time to plan and personalise a new patio according to your style, your personality, and your preferences.

 The patio is part of your home and is considered a space for rest, relaxation, recreation, and family gatherings.
 So whether it’s a dinner with friends or an afternoon tea party, a great outdoor patio is the way to go.
-Read on to find out how much a new patio costs in the UK.
+Read on to find out how much a new patio costs.